Chirag-Jani/90DaysDSA/README.md

 Day 36 -

-- Watched rest of the videos.
+- Watched the rest of the videos.

 ---